Scanbot SDK has been acquired by Apryse! Learn more

 ZXing

-ZXing, pronounced as zebra crossing, is a popular open-source barcode image processing library designed to read and generate both 1D and 2D barcodes.
+ZXing, pronounced “zebra crossing”, is a popular open-source barcode image processing library for reading and generating both 1D and 2D barcodes.

 Key features and benefits

-Its core is Java-based.
+The original library is Java-based.
 However, there are ports in other languages for web integration.
-It can decode barcodes from images or live camera streams.
+It can decode barcodes from both images and live camera streams.

-Since ZXing primarily focuses on encoding and decoding barcodes, developers have to build their own user interface or use platform-specific ports that include UI components.
+Since ZXing is a low-level library focused on encoding and decoding barcodes, developers have to build their own user interface.
+Alternatively, they can use platform-specific ports that do include UI components.

 Supported barcodes